stevewight/DuoKit/README.md

 ### Models

-- 'DuoUser'
+* 'DuoUser'
   - Base information about the Duolingo user
-- 'DuoLanguage'
+* 'DuoLanguage'
   - Information about a single language the user is learning
-- 'DuoImprovement'
-  - Value the user gained and the datetime they achieved it
-- 'DuoSkill'
+* 'DuoSkill'
   - Represents a single skill within a language the user is learning
-- 'DuoLevel'
+* 'DuoLevel'
   - Information for the current users level (i.e. current level, points to next level)
+* 'DuoImprovement'
+  - Value the user gained and the datetime they achieved it

 ## Usage

+### Getting the DuoUser object
 ```swift
 // Get the singleton client
 let client = DuoClient.sharedInstance